 History of the Beauceron

-An intelligent dog, the Beauceron is often described by owners as an independent thinking dog.
-He is highly trainable and can put his energy to good use in dog sports and obedience competitions.
+An intelligent breed, the Beauceron is often described by owners as an independent thinking dog.
+It is highly trainable and can put its energy to good use in dog sports and obedience competitions.
 This dog has a high, strong drive to work and it needs to be given a job to do in order to thrive.
 Socialize your dog from a young age to expose it to a variety of situations so it is not shy or aggressive.

 Common Health Problems

 While any dog breed can develop health problems, responsible breeders take care to maintain the highest breed standards as established by kennel clubs, like the American Kennel Club.
 Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the Beauceron breed include the following conditions:
+Some hereditary health problems that can occur in the Beauceron breed include the following conditions:

 Diet and Nutrition

-Allow access to fresh, clean water and feed your Beauceron up to 2.5 cups per day of dry dog food, split into two meals.
+Allow access to fresh, clean water and feed your Beauceron a veterinary-recommended diet.
 The amount will vary depending on your dog's size, age, activity level, and other factors.
-This breed may be prone to gastric dilation and bloat if the dog gulps his food or eats too fast.
-If the stomach becomes twisted, it can cut off the blood supply and result in a medical emergency.
+This breed may be prone to gastric dilation and bloat if the dog gulps its food or eats too fast, which can be fatal.

-Monitor your dog's weight and discuss nutritional needs with your veterinarian so your dog doesn't become overweight, as this can increase his health risks and shorten his lifespan.
+Monitor your dog's weight and discuss nutritional needs with your veterinarian so your dog doesn't become overweight, as this can increase health risks and shorten life span.

 More Dog Breeds and Further Research